What laws apply to the collection and use of individuals’ personal information?

 Hong Kong’s Personal Data (Privacy) Ordinance regulates data privacy law in Hong Kong and is based on six data protection principles:

-- Data collection – Collect data in a lawful and fair way for a directly related purpose of the data user; Notify subjects as to why (i.e. the purpose) the data is being collected along with the classes of persons the data may be transferred to (ex.
+- Purpose and manner of data collection – Collect data in a lawful and fair way for a directly related purpose of the data user; Notify data subjects as to why (i.e. the purpose) the data is being collected, whether it’s required or voluntary to provide the data, the data subject’s right and means to request access to and correct their data, along with the classes of persons the data may be transferred to (ex.
 HR teams); Collect data which is necessary and not excessive for the purpose.

-- Accuracy and retention – Take practical steps to ensure the personal data is accurate and destroy the data once it has fulfilled its purpose.
+- Accuracy and duration of retention – Take practical steps to ensure the personal data is accurate and that data is not kept longer than necessary to fulfill the purpose (i.e. data should be destroyed once it has fulfilled its purpose).

 - Data security – Take practicable steps to safeguard personal information from unauthorized/accidental access, processing, erasure, loss or use.

-- Openness – Inform the public about personal data policies and practices relating to the types of collected data (ex. payroll data) and how the data is used.
+- Openness and transparency – Take practicable steps to ensure the openness of the company’s personal data policies and practices, the types of collected data (ex. payroll data) and the main purpose(s) the data is used.

 In addition to the laws outlined by the Ordinance, the Privacy Commissioner has posted a Code of Practice on Human Resource Management.
 The code includes specific requirements relating to recruitment and other human resource matters in relation to prospective, current and former employees.